thibautvalour/PEA_simulation/README.md

 Reference ETF: "BNP Paribas Easy S&P 500 UCITS ETF EUR Capitalisation" (FR0011550185)

-The return takes into account dividends (100% immediatly reinvested), management fees (0.153%/year),entry (3%) and exit (3%) fees, and taxex (PEA after 5 years: 17,2% on the gain)
+The return takes into account dividends (100% immediatly reinvested), management fees (0.153%/year),entry (3%) and exit (3%) fees, and taxex (PEA after 5 years: 17,2% on capital gain)

 Inflation can also be used to see the ammount of € invested with adjusted value at the end of the period.